etcd-io/website/content/en/docs/v3.6/dev-internal/logging.md

 etcd uses the [zap][zap] library for logging application output categorized into *levels*.
 A log message's level is determined according to these conventions:

-* Error: Data has been lost, a request has failed for a bad reason, or a required resource has been lost
+* DebugLevel logs are typically voluminous, and are usually disabled in production.
   * Examples:
+    * Send a normal message to a remote peer
-    * A failure to allocate disk space for WAL
+    * Write a log entry to disk

-* Warning: (Hopefully) Temporary conditions that may cause errors, but may work fine.
-A replica disappearing (that may reconnect) is a warning.
+* InfoLevel is the default logging priority.
   * Examples:
+    * Startup configuration
+    * Start to do snapshot
+    * Add a new node into the cluster
+    * Add a new user into auth subsystem

+* WarnLevel logs are more important than Info, but don't need individual human review.
+  * Examples:
     * Failure to send raft message to a remote peer
     * Failure to receive heartbeat message within the configured election timeout

-* Notice: Normal, but important (uncommon) log information.
+* ErrorLevel logs are high-priority.
+If an application is running smoothly, it shouldn't generate any error-level logs.
   * Examples:
-    * Add a new node into the cluster
-    * Add a new user into auth subsystem

-* Info: Normal, working log information, everything is fine, but helpful notices for auditing or common operations.
+    * Failure to allocate disk space for WAL

+* PanicLevel logs a message, then panics.
   * Examples:
-    * Startup configuration
-    * Start to do snapshot

-* Debug: Everything is still fine, but even common operations may be logged, and less helpful but more quantity of notices.
-  * Examples:
-    * Send a normal message to a remote peer
-    * Write a log entry to disk
+    * Failure to encode raft messages

 [zap]: https://github.com/uber-go/zap